 If after checking your configuration, verifying that the slowdown is not a hardware bottleneck, and looking over your architecture for code to optimize, its time to run a code profiler.

 Look though your EJBs and verify that your database isn't doing linear searches for any of the SQL queries that you have encoded.
 To do this, copy your SQL from your code and in your database SQL window, run an EXPLAIN clause:

-Explain select * from table where tablefield =
+Explain select * from table where tablefield = somevalue

 Although the explain syntax differs from